Cristian-Rosca/SQL-Football/tasks.md

 (Gets the number of distinct hometeams in F1 and F2from dataset) SELECT COUNT (DISTINCT hometeam) FROM matches WHERE matches.division_code = 'F1' OR matches.division_code = 'F2';

+#Method Andrew came up with#
+SELECT COUNT(DISTINCT hometeam) FROM (SELECT hometeam FROM matches WHERE division_code LIKE 'F%' UNION SELECT awayteam FROM matches WHERE division_code LIKE 'F%') AS allteams;

 ```

 7) Have Huddersfield played Swansea in the period covered?